Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-execute-a-swap.md

 }

 async function main() {
-  // query the state of the pool const [immutables, state] = await Promise.all([
+  // query the state and immutable variables of the pool const [immutables, state] = await Promise.all([
     getPoolImmutables(),
     getPoolState(),